Train to Zakopané

 Train to Zakopané is a 2017 American drama film written and directed by Henry Jaglom and starring Mike Falkow and Tanna Frederick.
-It is based on Jaglom's 2014 play of the same name and is his last film.
+It is based on Jaglom's 2014 play of the same name and is his final film.

 Plot

-A Jewish businessman meets a nurse on a train trip to Warsaw.
-He begins to fall in love with her, but faces a life-changing decision when he discovers her anti-Semitic beliefs.
+A Jewish businessman meets a nurse during a train journey to Warsaw.
+He begins to develop feelings for her, but faces a life-changing decision after discovering her antisemitic beliefs.